November 11th, 2024

 Ensure objectives are updated to reflect current business priorities and security demands.

 Unlike organizations with dedicated security teams, SMEs need to make every security effort count.
-When cybersecurity compliance efforts directly supports business goals, it helps SMEs focus on the areas that matter most, protecting critical assets without overspending.
+When cyber security compliance efforts directly supports business goals, it helps SMEs focus on the areas that matter most, protecting critical assets without overspending.
 This way, security evolves alongside the business, always aligned with its current and future direction.
-By making cybersecurity a partner in their journey, SMEs can confidently pursue their goals, knowing they are building a resilient, future-ready business.
+By making cyber security a partner in their journey, SMEs can confidently pursue their goals, knowing they are building a resilient, future-ready business.